muldev/muldev.github.io/readme.md

 - Generates _all_ Tailwind CSS classes so you can develop without regenerating them.
 - Runs the Jekyll watcher which regenerates the site when files are modified.

-*Note that the `tailwind.generated.css` file will show changes in git.
-Ensure to run the release command before committing so that you only commit necessary CSS changes.*
+*Note that the generated `styles.css` file will show changes in git.
+Ensure to run the release command before committing so that you only commit necessary CSS changes.
+If you depend on a build process on your server (e.g. Netlify), you do NOT need to commit this.*

 ### 💻 Release